 2. How Much Does Owner’s Title Insurance Cost?

-We pulled quotes for several sample owner’s title insurance policies on homes across a variety of common price points.
+In May 2020, we pulled quotes for several sample policies on homes across a variety of common price points.
 All quotes are from direct writer Title Forward on single-family homes around the country.

 |Colorado Springs, Colorado||$250,000||10%||$225,000||$1,108*|